What comes to mind when you think of SEO?

 To make a permalink, all you need is:

 - Your domain name

 - Your path (if you have several topic categories and want to organize your content)

 Then, there are a few best practices to keep in mind when deciding on your permalink structure:

 - Keep it short – Avoid articles like "the," "a," "an" and create a slug that's a shorter version of your title.
 E.g.: If your article is titled, "How to Create an Instagram Story," your slug can simply be /Instagram-story.

 - Include your main keywords – Optimize your slug by including your keywords.
 Make sure the keyword you use directly relates to the content on the page.

-Now, in terms of where you go to create your permalink, that's typically on your CMS.
-The ideal time to set your permalink structure is shortly after developing your site but before any posts go live.
+Now, in terms of where you go to create your permalink, that's typically on your CMS or Website Builder — such as WordPress, Wix, HubSpot CMS Hub, and Drupal.
+The ideal time to do this is shortly after developing your site but before any posts go live.
 However, you can also do this at any point.

 If you decide to change old URLs to reflect your new structure, be sure to update all backlinks or set up redirects for those pages.